lithium-tech/iceberg-cxx/tests/meta_perf/README.md

 ### Snapshots

 This is a test case where 1000 small changes took place, each of which generated a new snapshot.
 Also, 500 tags and 500 branches are created in the test, which somehow point to snapshots.
-Generated using payspark
+Generated using pyspark

 # How to run